Here are a few real reasons to choose Poland for your exchange program with AFS.

-Polish families are often close together and they’ll do the best to make you feel like at home.
-Your new Polish friends will keep you company and show around the city – as there is always a place you wouldn’t find on your own!
+Polish families are often tight-knit and they’ll do the best to make you feel at home.
+Your new Polish friends will keep you company and show you around the city – as there is always a place you wouldn’t find on your own!
 Polish teens tend to spend their time in different cafes: small, vintage, modern and very unusual.
-They often go out for the weekends or take short trips to multiple lakes, mountain ranges or different cities.
+They often go out on the weekends or take short trips to multiple lakes, mountain ranges or different cities.
 Sometimes they also just watch Netflix for the whole day – being human requires a dose of “me time” ;).

 Speaking Polish, all the time!